Verilock-ASPLOS/Verilock/README.md

 # Verilock

+This repository includes the artifacts for the ASPLOS 2024 submission #161.

+- `appendix`folder includes the `Appendix.pdf`.
-This repository includes the artifacts for the ASPLOS 2024 submission #161. `Verilock.jar` is the executable jar of Verilock. `cases` folder includes the cases collected from the previous literature and automatically synthesized asynchronous circuits.
+- `cases` folder includes the cases collected from the previous literature and automatically synthesized asynchronous circuits.
+- `Verilock.jar` is the executable jar of Verilock.

+## Appendix

+As ASPLOS 2024 does not permit appendices in submitted papers, we are including the full Appendix of our paper [here](https://github.com/Verilock-ASPLOS/Verilock/blob/main/appendix/Verilock.pdf).

 ## Reproducing experimental results